Sparse Density Trees and Lists: An Interpretable Alternative to High-Dimensional Histograms: Methods

+In Method I, we regularized the number of leaves of the density tree.
+In Method II, we instead regularize the number of branches at each node to simplify the model, by avoiding models with too many branches.
+In other words, Method I aims to have a small number of leaves.
+Method II aims to have a small number of branches.

-In the previous model, a Dirichlet distribution is drawn only over the leaves.
-In this model, a Dirichlet distribution is drawn at every internal node to determine branching.
-Similar to the previous model, we choose the tree that optimizes the posterior. \\
+In Method I, a Dirichlet distribution is drawn only over the leaves.
+In Method II, a Dirichlet distribution is drawn at every internal node to determine branching.
+Similar to the previous method, we choose the tree that optimizes the posterior.

-\textbf{Prior:}\\ The prior is comprised of two pieces: the part that creates the tree structure, and the part that determines how data propagates through it.\\ \textbf{Tree Structure Prior}: For tree $T$, we let $B_T= \left\{ b_i |i \in I \right\}$ be a multiset, where each element is the count of branches from a node of the tree.
-For instance, if in tree $T$, the three nodes have 3 branches, 2 branches, and 2 branches respectively, then $B_T=\left\{3,2,2\right\}$.
+\textbf{Prior:} The prior is comprised of two pieces: the part that creates the tree structure, and the part that determines how data propagates through it.\\ \textbf{Tree Structure Prior}: For tree $T$, we let $B_T= \left\{ b_i |i \in I \right\}$ be a multiset, where each element is the count of branches from a node of the tree.
+For instance, if in tree $T$ with three nodes, the three nodes have 3 branches, 2 branches, and 2 branches respectively, then $B_T=\left\{3,2,2\right\}$.
 We let $\NBT$ denote the number of trees with the same multiset $B_T$.
 Note that $B_T$ is unordered, so $\{3,2,2\}$ is the same multiset as $\{2,3,2\}$ or $\{2,2,3\}$.

 Let $I$ denote the set of internal nodes of tree $T$ and let $L$ denote the set of leaves.
-We let $\mathbb{V}_l$ denote the volume at leaf $l$.
+As before, we let $\mathbb{V}_l$ denote the volume of leaf $l$.